-Final Exam (20%)
+Final Exam (40%)

 The final exam is cumulative and will only include material from the PowerPoint slides.
-The exam format will include multiple choice questions and a long-answer question that requires you to thoroughly explain the advantages/disadvantages of certain methodological techniques, plus identify all the methodological flaws in a study.
-To pass the course, a minimum grade of 3.5 is required on the final exam.
+The exam format will include multiple choice, short answer and long answer questions.
+In order to pass the course, a minimum grade of 3.5 is required on the final exam.
 If your grade on the final exam is lower than 3.5, you will fail the course, even if your weighted average (computed using the table above) exceeds 5.0.